Adua-class submarine

 The Adua-class submarine was the fourth sub-class of the 600 Series of coastal submarines built for the Regia Marina (Royal Italian Navy) during the 1930s.
-There were 17 submarines in this class, almost all named after places in Ethiopia which had been an Italian colony since 1936, but only one, Alagi, survived World War II.
+There were 17 submarines in this class, almost all named after places in Ethiopia which had been an Occupied by Italy since 1936, but only one, Alagi, survived World War II.
 Three submarines of this class (Gondar, Ascianghi, and Neghelli) were sold to Brazil before the war and replaced with submarines of the same names.

 Design and description

 The Adua-class submarines were essentially repeats of the preceding Perla class design.
 They displaced 680 LT surfaced and 844 LT submerged.
 The submarines were 60.18 m long, had a beam of 6.45 m and a draft of 4.7 m.

 For surface running, the boats were powered by two 600 bhp diesel engines, each driving one propeller shaft.
 When submerged each propeller was driven by a 400 hp electric motor.
 They could reach 14 kn on the surface and 7.5 kn underwater.
 On the surface, the Adua class had a range of 3180 nmi at 10.5 kn, submerged, they had a range of 74 nmi at 4 kn.